-The following blog accompanies Barbara Fowler's ebook, Hiring the Right CMO.
 The blog was originally published on HR.com as Marketing Maverick Meets Team-Oriented Techie: How to Hire the Right Type of CMO.

 Marketing used to be an art; has it been reduced to just a science?
 Not entirely, but science has become more and more important as technology gives us additional information on the buying process.
 And marketing and sales have changed profoundly.
 Digital has given consumers the power to turn traditional business models upside down, and marketing has become increasingly data-driven.
 A deep understanding of how this new model of digital communication fits in with the numbers is paramount.
 It’s a tough bill to fill for a chief marketing officer (CMO), despite the fact that there are plenty of people out there who claim they can “do digital.”

 It used to be that digital marketing, SEO marketing, and social media marketing were separated from "regular" marketing.
 Nowadays, marketing executives have to foster a holistic view that allows integrated and cohesive executions, meaning all CMOs must have an understanding, a curiosity, and the willingness to learn about new techniques and approaches.
 In the most successful companies, the CMO develops a close relationship with the IT department and the chief information officer (CIO).
 This is evident in a recent Price Waterhouse Cooper study, which showed that when the CMO and CIO have a close relationship, revenue, profits, and innovation increase remarkably.